 Follow the below-given steps for the fuel pressure regulator cleaning:

-1) Remove Power from the Pressure System
+1) Remove the Fuse

-First, locate the fuse box of your system fuel pump and remove the fuse.
+First, locate the fuse box of your fuel pump and remove the fuse.
 This process stops the power flow to the fuel pressure regulator.
 This is an important part, especially for the fuel rails of the fuel delivery system.
 Otherwise, compressed fuel may flow out and may cause someone injury.

 Try to start the car several times.
 If the fuse does not direct power to the fuel pressure system, the car will run at first, but ultimately it will run out of power and stall.